A blog post about tripe and the Tripe Marketing Board.

 The Tripe Marketing Board are dedicated to educating the public about eating tripe as part of a healthy, balanced diet.
 The Tripe Marketing Board was an industry-wide response to the continuing post-war decline in tripe sales in the UK.
 This was due to the ending of rationing, increasing affluence and a widespread perception that it is not fit for human consumption.

 Visit the Tripe Marketing Board website for more information about tripe.
-You can also use Tripe Advisor to locate sellers of the delicacy.
+You can also use Tripe Adviser to locate sellers of the delicacy.

 - Tripe Marketing Board website